woman hugging golden retriever - showing a rescue dog love

 3. Be a Positive Teacher

 Teaching a dog new tricks is an easy way to bond with them.
-In many cases, most rescue dogs may not have been taught tricks or given obedience lessons in the first place, so this is a good way to establish structure in their lives.
+Most rescue dogs may not have been taught tricks or given obedience lessons in the first place, so this is a good way to establish structure in their lives.

-Be consistent in your training, with just-for-fun tricks and also in basic obedience lessons like greeting people politely, walking nicely on the leash and coming when called.
+Be consistent in your training with tricks and basic obedience lessons like greeting people politely, walking nicely on the leash, and coming when called.

 Teaching your dog tricks in an effective, non-forceful way will show that you are an effective leader that they can trust.